didx-xyz/indy-ledger-monitor/fetch-ledger-tx/README.md

 This folder contains a simple Python script that uses [indy-vdr](https://github.com/hyperledger/indy-vdr) to execute various calls to an Indy network to fetch ledger transactions.

-The various transaction parameters returns a information such as schema_id lookups, cred_def_id lookups, pool ledger transaction or main ledger transactions about the accessed ledger.
+The various transaction parameters returns information such as schema_id lookups, cred_def_id lookups, pool ledger transaction or main ledger transactions about the accessed ledger.

-An example of the JSON data returned by the call for an individual node is provided [below](#example-ledger-info-for-a-specific-ledger-transaction).
+An example of the JSON data returned by the call for a specific ledger transaction is provided [below](#example-ledger-info-for-a-specific-ledger-transaction).

-No authourised DID is required and this tool can always be run with the -a parameter so that it run in anonymous mode.
+*No authourised DID is required and this tool can always be run with the -a parameter so that it run in anonymous mode.*

 The easiest way to use this now is to use the `./run` script and the Docker build process provide in this folder.
 Work is in progress to add a CI/CD capability to `indy-vdr` so that the artifacts are published to PyPi and native Python apps can be used.
 In the meantime, we recommend either making changes to the included Python script, or better, just adding programs that read from standard input and process the output of the `./run` script.